-Photography Expedition with International Award winning wildlife and nature photographer, Scott Portelli and Joanna Lentini
+Photography Expedition with International Award-Winning Wildlife and Nature Photographer Scott Portelli

-In March 2018 Award winning photographers Scott Portelli and Joanna Lentini are running a trekking and photography trip to Antarctica.
-Spend 17 days in Antarctica, the last remaining wilderness on the planet.
-The workshops are designed for all levels and if you are feeling brave you can grab a drysuit and get in the water for a different perspective.
+In March 2019 award-winning photographer Scott Portelli is running a trekking and photography trip to Antarctica.
+Spend 18 days in Antarctica, the last remaining wilderness on the planet.
+The workshops are designed for all levels and it’s the perfect place to practice.

 We hope to explore fossil-rich islands, historic huts and set foot on the continent before retracing Shackleton’s heroic journey to save his men – first to Elephant Island, then on through waters where blue, sei and fin whales roam.
 South Georgia offers nesting albatross, mating elephant seals, the world’s largest king penguin rookeries and a visit to Shackleton’s grave.